 Medium Sized companies are great if you have a portfolio of 10-100 units, they can easily take on your buildings without any hiccups during the transition.

-Where is your office location and service area?
+5. Where are your property management company office locations and service areas?

 A property management company’s office is its home-base.
 Their office location is centrally located in their service area.
 The closer their office is to your property the easier it will be for them to manage.
 In addition, if the property management company has a lot of buildings that are close to yours then it will be more efficient for them to management.
 Conversely, the farther a property is away the more costly it is to manage.
-Workman, and field managers, will have to drive farther for maintenance and site visits spending more travel time and gas.
-Some of the property management company’s regular venders may not service the area your property is in.
-They will either have to find a new vender or pay their existing venders extra.
+Workman and field managers will have to drive farther for maintenance and site visits spending more travel time and gas.
+Some of the property management company’s regular vendors may not service the area your property is in.
+They will either have to find a new vendor or pay their existing vendors extra.

-I don’t mind if a property management company has their own buildings, since they are owners themselves, they understand you better.
+I don’t mind if a property management company has their own buildings since they are owners themselves, they understand you better.
 I do want to find out what percentage of their portfolio is their own verses third party.
-Ideally I’d like to see at least 50% of their units under management be third party.
+Ideally, I’d like to see at least 50% of their units under management be the third party.

 LEASING & SCREENING QUESTIONS

-Do you show units on the weekend, Do you show units on Week days after 5pm?
+8. Do you show units on the weekend, Do you show units on Weekdays after 5pm?

-When a property management company has a full time maintenance person that really lowers maintenance cost.
+When a property management company has a full-time maintenance person that really lowers maintenance cost.
 A licensed plumber or electrician is going to charge $100-$150 just to come out and take a look at something.
-You need a handyman for the basics- any job under $500, so that you won’t be run up with huge bill, like a $200 light bulb!
+You need a handyman for the basics- any job under $500, so that you won’t be run up with a huge bill, like a $200 light bulb!

 At a minimum, your property management company should enter every unit in your building to inspect it at least twice a year.
 This can save you big money if you can spot hazardous conditions before they turn into a major loss.

-When hiring third party vendors, do you require them to be bonded and carry workman comp insurance?
+14. When hiring third-party vendors, do you require them to be bonded and carry workman comp insurance?

-Do you have a 24 hour emergency line?
+15. Do you have a 24-hour emergency line?
 How fast is their response to emergencies?

 Evictions are unavoidable.
 Deadbeat tenants can sometimes slip past your screening, and sometimes good tenants go bad.
 As a landlord you have to be very careful with the number of evictions you have, because in recent years the timeline for an eviction has gotten longer, three to four months, and they are expensive, sometimes costing as much as $5,000 to $6,000 for one eviction, in legal expenses and lost rent when it is all said and done.
 The most important thing is to get possession back of the unit as soon as possible.
 The legal system favors the tenant, so it is best for a landlord it to avoid evictions if it can be helped.

-What is the name of the attorney or lawfirm you use to handle your evictions?
+17. What is the name of the attorney or law firm you use to handle your evictions?